-- Provide temporary-use retail permits through a Pop-Up Retail Ordinance - Generate public interest in vacant storefronts by allowing local artists to showcase work. - Create a pilot program for grant funding.
-Businesses can apply for grants through the City to fund the construction and lease of pop-up shops. - Encourage/ work with Texas State University to encourage student start-up businesses downtown. - Partner with non-profit resources to provide services such as relieving tenants from the first three months of their rent in an effort to boost them into a successful long-term lease. - Alleviate temporary retail insurance woes by facilitating partnerships between shops and firms providing insurance.
+- Provide temporary-use retail permits through a Pop-Up Retail Ordinance. - Generate public interest in vacant storefronts by allowing local artists to showcase work. - Create a pilot program for grant funding.
+Businesses can apply for grants through the City to fund the construction and lease of pop-up shops. - Encourage/ work with Texas State University to encourage student start-up businesses downtown. - Partner with non-profit resources to provide services such as relieving tenants from the first three months of their rent in an effort to boost them into a successful long-term lease.